 If you or your spouse decide that you no longer agree with the terms of divorce, you could be looking at litigation.
 It is not uncommon for a divorce to start as amicable and then turn contested.
 If it happens and your case gets taken to court, you will need to have a lawyer.

-Hiring an attorney during an amicable divorce is also important because the terms of your divorce must be put into a legally binding agreement.
+Hiring an amicable divorce attorney is important because the terms of your divorce must be put into a legally binding agreement.
 Once your agreement is submitted, you will not be able to make revisions or correct mistakes.
-Having an experienced divorce lawyer draw up your agreement and review paperwork will give you peace of mind during a stressful time.
+Having an experienced amicable divorce lawyer draw up your agreement and review paperwork will give you peace of mind during a stressful time.

 Filing for Amicable Divorce in Raleigh

 The amicable divorce process is relatively simple.

 The state of North Carolina has two requirements for divorce: a separation of one year and at least one partner has to have lived in North Carolina for at least six months prior to filing for divorce.
 North Carolina recognizes a separation you and your spouse live separately with no intent to reconcile for at least one year prior to filing.
 In most cases, you do not need to file a formal separation with the state.

 Once you have met those requirements, the procedure is as follows: